cfranklin11/going-out-app/README.md

   - environment configuration (like setting up React into Rails)

 # Technologies used:
+- ALT React library: Alt is a library that facilitates the managing of state within your JavaScript applications.
+It is modeled after flux.

 - react-rails: Ruby gem for automatically transforming JSX and using React in Rails. (https://github.com/reactjs/react-rails)